-Go to Gross payments - voluntary agreement in the next column.
+Go to Gross payments - voluntary agreement below.

 The amount you show at B is the total income you received from your payers which is subject to foreign resident withholding.
 It includes any amounts of tax withheld.
 You will be able to calculate this amount from your completed payment summary schedule.